medavox/tuki-nuwa/text/bugs and candidate changes.md

     but how to make it a command?
         u jupa luku puha i sth na mi?
         'make be-seen sth to me'
+    how about u *nisunta luku i mi na ni*
+    'allow/let me to see that' (is it i mi na ni, or i ni na mi?)

 ----